-City on a Hill Charter Public Schools is committed to operating as an anti-racist, multicultural organization.
+City on a Hill Charter Public School is committed to operating as an anti-racist, multicultural organization.
 We believe that equity, inclusion, and diversity are imperative to creating a safe, united community of scholars.

-As a Network of schools, we use “DICE,” Diversity, Inclusion, Citizenship & Equity, as the core principles of our work.
+As a school, we use “DICE,” Diversity, Inclusion, Citizenship & Equity, as the core principles of our work.

 We strive to cultivate a school community where our students feel that their identities are celebrated and reflected in the staff that work to empower them.